Pityubak/Liberator/README.md

 ~~~

 ### Third step:
-Main class always must to contain init and inject methods. \
+The main class should always contain init and inject methods. \
-And here's the main class of custom annotation library:
+And here is the main class of the custom annotation library:

 ~~~java
 public class Context {